xenserver/xenserver-build-env/README.md

                         directories will be removed first.
 If --output-dir is set, the RPMS and SRPMS directories will be copied to it after the build.
+  --define DEFINE       Definitions to be passed to rpmbuild (if --build-local
+                        or --rebuild-srpm are passed too).
+Example: --define 'xcp_ng_section extras', for building the 'extras'
+                        version of a package which exists in both 'base' and 'extras' versions.
   -r REBUILD_SRPM, --rebuild-srpm REBUILD_SRPM
                         Install dependencies for the SRPM passed as parameter, then build it.
 Requires the --output-dir parameter to